-Creativity and management are commonly perceived as opposites - while creativity needs lots of freedom, management restricts free individual choice.
-Nonetheless, some of the most innovative and daring inventions of our time, were created in large organisations, led by brilliant and creative managers.
-Developing creativity management capabilities is key for organisations, in order to support innovation and growth.
+Creativity and management are often perceived as opposites - while creativity requires a lot of freedom, management can constrain individual choice.
+However, some of the most innovative and daring inventions of our time were created within large organizations, led by brilliant and creative managers.
+Developing the capability to manage creativity is essential for organizations to support innovation and growth.

-As humans we have no limit when it comes to achieving creative success, however frequently we find ourselves struggling to fulfil our creative potential in highly structured organisations, as our individual freedom is restricted by rules and regulations.
-The research suggests that what is key for managing creativity is to learn how to balance between providing direction, support and enabling constraints, whilst also to allow sufficient autonomy and freedom to think and act differently.
+As humans, we have limitless potential when it comes to achieving creative success, yet we often find ourselves struggling to fulfill our creative potential in highly structured organizations.
+Rules and regulations can constrain our individual freedom.
+Research suggests that the key to managing creativity is learning how to balance providing direction, support, and enabling constraints while also allowing sufficient autonomy and freedom to think and act differently.